>> 19 minute read

 Blogging can really show your market that you are the industry leaders and professionals with the answers.
 Of course, I always get the comment, “Who reads blogs?” (well you do, for one).
 The problem with the term ‘blog’ is that it’s a four letter word to a lot of people, they think of it as something on BuzzFeed or something a hipster wrote while sipping a venti macchiato in a Starbucks.
 But more people read blogs than they realize.
 Any ‘article’ you read or piece of ‘news’ or ‘DIY Instructions’ you read is technically considered a blog post.
 Just like this one.

 However, from a digital marketing standpoint, blogging is also quantifiable; meaning, we can actually measure the success writing blog posts has on inbound traffic and search engine rankings!
-The more quality blog posts you right, the more traffic you’re exposed to.
+The more quality blog posts you write, the more traffic you’re exposed to.
 But it’s important to not blog just to blog.
 Each post needs to serve a purpose, and that purpose in terms of SEO is usually to capitalize on high volume keywords that are being searched on Google and Bing.

 Additionally, blog posts can be created to supplement cornerstone articles rather than capitalize on specific keywords, giving the rank boost to that centralized piece despite writing a separate piece.